EllenB/xarray-stac-dask-tutorial/README.md

 04 - [Installing Dask in AWS using Coiled](notebooks/05_scaling_setup.md) - Under review

-05 - Processing larger data with Dask - NDVI/RGB composite or other (Climate)
+05 - Processing larger data with Dask - NDVI/RGB composite or other for larger area (Karnataka, Tamil Nadu) or (large) climate example.

 06 - [Digital Elevation Models with xarray, pystac and PyGMT](notebooks/06_raster_pystac.ipynb): A digital elevation model for The Nilgiris area.

+0x - Other

+-  Extracting information regarding the processing baseline in a collection

+- stackstac versus odc-stac (in progress)